cposch1/RIVeR/manual.md

   ✅ **Analysis Completed!**
   You can now close RIVeR or return to Home.

-> 📝 The report will be saved where you choose and includes all metadata, results, and figures from the session.
+> 💡 **Note:**  The report will be saved where you choose and includes all metadata, results, and figures from the session.